Chart Color Schemes

 Spearwood shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Spearwood's three schools have a combined enrollment of 536 students, serving typical Australian school conditions (ICSEA: 1016).
-These schools focus exclusively on primary education, with secondary options available nearby due to limited local capacity (4.2 places per 100 residents vs the regional average of 11.4), leading many families to commute for schooling.
+Spearwood's three schools have a combined enrollment of 536 students, operating under typical Australian school conditions (ICSEA: 1016).
+These schools focus on primary education only, with secondary options available nearby.
+The local school capacity is limited at 4.2 places per 100 residents compared to the regional average of 11.4, leading many families to travel for schooling.

 Frequently Asked Questions - Education